celloward/plant-watering/README.md

 ## Future Features
 The following features are desired in future development to improve the functionality of the app:
-* Create a UI for creating, editing, and destroying the schedule.
+* Create a browser interface for creating, editing, and destroying the schedule.
-* Adding a Plant model that keeps track of the JSON info in a table and references the Schedule table with a foreign key.
 * Checkboxes for the daily agenda so that the person watering can check off which plants have been watered.
 * A running queue of which plants in previous days haven't been checked off so that they are displayed in red on subsequent daily agendas until they are checked off.
 * A calendar on the homepage that shows one month at a time and can scroll from month to month with a button.